huggingface/transformers/docs/source/tokenizer_summary.rst

 As can be seen Space -and punctuation tokenization, as well as rule-based tokenization, is used here.
 Space- and punctuation tokenization and rule-based tokenization are both examples of word tokenization, which is loosely defined as splitting sentences into words.
-While it"s the most intuitive way to split texts into smaller chunks, this tokenization method can lead to problems for massive text corpora.
+While it's the most intuitive way to split texts into smaller chunks, this tokenization method can lead to problems for massive text corpora.
 In this case, space- and punctuation tokenization usually generates a very big vocabulary (the set of all unique words and tokens used). *E.g.*, :doc:`Transformer
 XL <model_doc/transformerxl>` uses space- and punctuation-tokenization, resulting in a vocabulary size of 267,735!

 Such a big vocabulary size forces the model to have an enormous embedding matrix as the input- and output layer, which causes both an increased memory- and time complexity.